-Although the Fund will generally seek to obtain exposure to the same carbon credit futures that are in the Index, the Fund and Subsidiary will be actively managed and may not replicate the Index.
-For example, the Fund may invest in carbon credit futures with different maturity dates (i.e., not one of the next two Decembers), or the Fund may weight the carbon credit futures differently than the Index.
+While the Fund will generally seek to obtain exposure to the same carbon credit futures that are in the Index, the Fund and Subsidiary may not replicate the Index.
+For example, the Fund may invest in carbon credit futures with different maturity dates (i.e., not one of the next two Decembers), the Fund may weight the carbon credit futures differently than the Index, or the Fund may purchase carbon credit futures on different dates than the rebalancing date for the Index.